Tadworth: Local government

-The second party forming the main local opposition in the 2009 election, was the UKIP candidate gaining 1042 votes versus the winning candidate's 2721.

 Three councillors sit on Reigate and Banstead borough council, who are:

 Landmarks

 The Children's Trust

 The Children's Trust, Tadworth a national charity providing special care for severely disabled children and rehabilitation to children with acquired brain injuries.
 This is housed in Tadworth Court.
-Tadworth Court is a grand Grade I listed building and was built at the height of Queen Anne style architecture in the very early 18th century – namely here in 1700 for Leonard Wessels, Lord of the Manor of Banstead.
+Tadworth Court is a grand Grade I listed building and was built at the height of Queen Anne style architecture in the very early 18th century—namely here in 1700 for Leonard Wessels, Lord of the Manor of Banstead.

 The Water Tower

-Tower House, Tower Road, Tadworth This building was constructed in 1898 and provided water from the springs of the Sutton District Water Company in Sutton.
+Tower House, Tower Road, Tadworth.
+This building was constructed in 1898 and provided water from the springs of the Sutton District Water Company in Sutton.
 This enabled substantial development to take place locally.
 The tower was decommissioned in the early 20th century in favour of one at Colley Hill.
 The tower has been a prominent landmark on the edge of the heath and now is a domestic residence.

 Demography

 At the 2001 Census Tadworth had a population of 9,522 in 3,792 households.

+At the 2021 Census, the ecclesiastical parish of Tadworth had a population of 5,803 in 2,353 households.

 Religious buildings

-The Church of the Good Shepherd is the local Anglican church, which celebrated its centenary in 2012.
+The Church of The Good Shepherd is the local Anglican church, which celebrated its centenary in 2012.
 It is open daily and has a church hall.

 St. John the Evangelist is the local Roman Catholic church for the area.
 It is a modern church and parish, being built and created in the mid-twentieth century.